gcarbo01/devsecops-roadmap/README.md

 <br>
 <br>
 # References
-There are curated lists on the internet that can be taken as a reference also and see if there are interesting tools.<br>
+There are curated lists on the internet that can be taken as a reference also and see if there are interesting tools.<br><br>
 **DevSecOps links** <br>
 https://github.com/TaptuIT/awesome-devsecops <br>
 https://github.com/sottlmarek/DevSecOps <br>